WayvshockGD/Solar.js/README.md

     })
 })

-client.startGateway("token") // Starting the bot gateway and it's shards.
+client.startGateway() // Starting the bot gateway and it's shards.
 ```

 # What will the library do